About Cypress JS

 • Limited Support for Mobile Testing: It is browser-only and doesn’t support native mobile app automation.
 Emulated environments may not fully reflect mobile behaviors.
 Read: Top Mobile Testing Tools.

 • JavaScript-Only Test Authoring: Requires tests to be written in JavaScript or TypeScript.
 No support for low-code or no-code authoring, limiting accessibility for non-developers.
+While AI capabilities like cy.prompt() exist, they still need you to be able to understand the rest of the test code.
+At best, it can work as a hybrid tool with some support for no-code capability.

 Here is a comparison: Cypress vs Selenium vs testRigor.